ARM-software/lisa/CONTRIBUTING.md

 good old 50/72 rule (it's okay if you bite off a few extra chars).

 The header should highlight the impacted files/classes.
-The 'lisa' prefix can be omitted - for instance, if you're modifying the `lisa/wlgen/rta.py` file, we'd expect a header of the shape `wlgen/rta: ...`.
+The 'lisa' prefix can be omitted - for instance, if you're modifying the `lisa/wlgen/rta.py` file, we'd expect a header of the shape `lisa.wlgen.rta: ...`.

-When that path gets a bit verbose, it's alright to shorten it as long as there is no confusion as to what you're referencing.
-In that case, if modifying the `lisa/tests/kernel/scheduler/load_tracking.py` file, we'd expect a header of the shape `tests: load_tracking: ...`.

 When in doubt, have a look at the git log.